bioexcel/qmmm_bpg/docs/overview/overview.rst

 Run MD with CP2K
 -----------------

-Once you  have setup a simple single energy QMMM calculation CP2K it is fairly straightfoward to adjust the input file to run a production molecular dynamics simulation.
+Once you  have setup a simple single energy QM/MM calculation CP2K it is fairly straightfoward to adjust the input file to run a production molecular dynamics simulation.

 The first change is to set the ``RUN_TYPE`` to MD.
 You will also need to add an MD section